 Ever wondered how the synonym detector in your search box can help you?
-Let me give you an example – If I type ‘sofa’ in the search query and the ecommerce site only labels products as couches’, I may not get any search results.
-A product can have different names which can be used interchangeably and a smart search must be able to identify these names.
+Let me give you an example – If I type ‘sofa’ in the search query and the eCommerce site only labels products like couches,’ I may not get any search results.
+A product can have different names so they be used interchangeably, and a smart search must identify these names.

 Let’s figure out what will happen if a search box is unable to detect synonyms-

-2. Irrelevant Results: A customer who has searched for ‘blazer’ gets all woolen overcoats, pull-overs, but he wishes to see ‘business suits’.
-This could displease the visitor, eventually dissuading him for any future searches on that site.
+2. Irrelevant Results: A customer who has searched for ‘blazer’ gets all woolen overcoats, pullovers, but he wishes to see ‘business suits.’
+This could displease the visitor, eventually dissuading him from any future searches on that site.

-3. Missed Opportunity: An irrelevant and slow search could result in loss of a potential customer.
+3. Missed Opportunity: An irrelevant and slow search could result in the loss of a potential customer.

 Quick Tip to Fix Zero Results

-For example, if you type ‘cooking wine’, ‘hua tiao chiew’, ‘bai mi chiew’, ‘bai mi jiu’, ‘hua diao jiu’, it will all give you same results as these are all synonyms in different languages.
-Also,if you type ‘hua tiao chiew’, the search will show a more popular name of the product in bracket that is ‘cooking wine’.
+For example, if you type ‘cooking wine,’ ‘Hua Tiao Chiew,’ ‘bai mi Chiew,’ ‘bai mi jiu,’ ‘Hua Diao jiu,’ it will all give you the same results as these are all synonyms in different languages.
+Also,if you type ‘Hua Tiao Chiew,’ the search will show a more popular name of the product in the bracket that is ‘cooking wine.’

 3. Spell Check and Fuzzy Search

-Spell check and fuzzy search addresses common problems such as typographical errors, spelling errors, usage of plural form of words.
+Spell check and fuzzy search address common problems such as typographical errors, spelling errors, and plural forms of words.

-For example Etsy is an ecommerce website focused on handmade or vintage items.
-A search for ‘ering’ will ask users if they meant ‘earring’ and show the correct results.
-Using spell check is a prominent way to improve user search experience and also ensure higher sales.
+For example, Etsy is an eCommerce website focused on handmade or vintage items.
+A search for ‘erring will ask users if they meant ‘earring’ and show the correct results.
+Using spell check is a prominent way to improve the user search experience and also ensure higher sales.

-With the ever growing size of ecommerce sites, it is a challenge to optimize search results keeping the focus on user’s preference and intent.
-In this scenario, a context aware search will be an outstanding feature.
+With the ever-growing size of eCommerce sites, it is challenging to optimize search results, focusing on user preferences and intent.
+In this scenario, a context-aware search will be an outstanding feature.
 Wondering how?
-A context aware search understands the intent of the visitor and shows only the most relevant results.
+A context-aware search understands the intent of the visitor and shows only the most relevant results.

 This feature solves two-word or three-word queries intelligently by understanding what a user’s object of interest is.
-For instance, you search for a ‘table lamp’, and you may get a dining table, centre table etc. in the result.
-The reason here is that search could not understand the intent and resulted in irrelevant output.
+For instance, your search for a ‘table lamp,’ and you may get a dining table, center table, etc., in the result.
+The reason here is that the search could not understand the intent and resulted in irrelevant output.

-To make it more clear, let’s take an example of a three-word search query, say ‘brown leather jacket’.
-Now, the results may include a brown leather purse, leather shoes, brown jackets and other brown objects.
-However showing a purse or shoe isn’t an optimal result when the visitor was not looking for them at all!
-Displaying brown jackets first, then differently coloured jackets would have been an accurate search result.
+To make it clearer, let’s take an example of a three-word search query, say ‘brown leather jacket.’
+The results may include a brown leather purse, leather shoes, brown jackets, and other brown objects.
+However, showing a purse or shoe isn’t an optimal result when the visitor was not looking for them at all!
+Displaying brown jackets first, then differently colored jackets would have been an accurate search result.

 Simply put, stemming helps display consistent results for different forms of a query.
-In stemming, a word written in different forms such as plural, or a different tense, would reduce all forms to its root word.
-For instance, scarves and scarf would be identified as scarf and consistent results will be shown for both the queries.
+In stemming, a word written in different forms, such as plural, or a different tense, would reduce all forms to its root word.
+For instance, “scarves” and “scarf” would be identified as scarf, and the search will show consistent results to shopper for both the queries.

-A search for ‘handbags’ or ‘handbag’ would give almost similar results on Amazon which is a good example of stemming.
-Consistent results gives clarity and minimises confusion.
+A search query for ‘handbags’ or ‘handbag’ would give almost similar results on Amazon, which is a good example of stemming.
+Consistent results give clarity and limit confusion.

 6. Faceted Search

-Faceted search allows your customers to dynamically refine searches by narrowing down search parameters such as color, size, price range and others.
-This is a more interactive, convenient way of navigating a website letting customers enjoy browsing on a website.
-For a user if color is a priority, he would filter down the color and leave the remaining parameters.
-Likewise, all the facet parameters can be used based on the preference of the user either simultaneously or separately.
+Faceted search allows your customers to dynamically refine searches by narrowing down search parameters such as color, size, price range, and others.
+This is a more interactive, convenient way of navigating a website, letting customers enjoy browsing on a website.
+If color is a priority for a user, he would filter down the color and leave the remaining parameters.
+Likewise, eCommerce stores can use all the facet parameters based on the user’s preference either simultaneously or separately.

 Why is Faceting Important?